MatthiasLHK/CS2101UG/docs/UserGuide.md

  * Existing values will be updated to the input values.

- * If the contact has an existing telegram field, you can remove it by typing `te/` without specifying any telegram field after it, i.e. `editcontact 1 te/`
+ * If the contact has an existing telegram field, you can remove it by typing `te/` without specifying any telegram field after it, i.e. `editcontact 1 te/`.

  * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.

- * You can remove all the contact’s tags by typing `t/` without specifying any tags after it, i.e. `editcontact 1 t/`
+ * You can remove all the contact’s tags by typing `t/` without specifying any tags after it, i.e. `editcontact 1 t/`.

  Example(s):

- `editcontact 2 n/amy lee e/amy-lee@gmail.com t/classmate` edits the second contact in the displayed contact list with the name `amy lee`, email `amy-lee@gmail.com` and tag `classmate`
+ `editcontact 2 n/amy lee e/amy-lee@gmail.com t/classmate` edits the second contact in the displayed contact list with the name `amy lee`, email `amy-lee@gmail.com` and tag `classmate`.

  Expected Outcome: